adleroliveira/dreamjs/README.md

 { address: '', postcode: 0 }
 ```

-### Generate and GenerateRnd
+### Generate() and GenerateRnd()
-The methods Generate and GenerateRnd will generate a given amount of instances of the selected Schema respecting the data types specified on the Schema.
-The method Genrate will bring empty values and the method Generate will bring values with random data.
+The methods Generate() and GenerateRnd() will generate a given amount of instances of the selected Schema respecting the data types specified on the Schema.
+The method Generate() will bring empty values and the method GenerateRnd() will bring values with random data.

 ```js